mmontgomerytecsup/opensource_ia_model/README.md

 ## Deepseek

-### There are two ways to create a custom model with Deepseek
+### There are two ways to create a custom ia model with Deepseek

 #### Form 1 : Fine tuning --> DONE
 deepseek/form_1/README.md